peruvianidol/mikeaparicio.com/_src/posts/2022-08-19-nested-navigation-in-eleventy.md

 {% endraw %}
 ```

 Inside the macro, if an item has children, we'll show it as a `details` element inside a list item.
 If one of its children is the current page, we'll add a class of `.is-active` and also add an attribute of `open` to expand the `details` element by default.
-(If you want all of them to be expanded by default, you can move `open` ouside of the `for` loop and before the closing bracket of `details`.)
+(If you want all of them to be expanded by default, you can move `open` outside of the `for` loop and before the closing bracket of `details`.)
 Below the `summary`, we're using the `renderNavListItem` macro recursively to show children of the item in a list.

 ```js
 {%- raw -%}